About Our Camp

 Q: Do I have to be currently enrolled in undergrad to apply?

-Q: Do I have to be applying this cycle?
+Q: Do I have to be applying to the OD/VS program this cycle?

 A: Applicants do not need to be in the process of applying to optometry programs.
 Opto-Camp is a great experience for both individuals who are applying and individuals who are exploring optometry as a career.

-Q: Is this a guarantee to get into UC Berkeley School of Optometry?
+Q: Is this a guarantee to get into the University of California Herbert Wertheim School of Optometry & Vision Science?

 Q: If I don’t get in this year, can I apply again?